-Food & Agriculture
+Food and Agriculture

-- Where does your city's food supply come from? - How has your city's food supply been impacted by climate change?
-What changes have local and regional farmers made to adapt to climate change impacts facing your city?
+- Where does your city's food supply come from? - How will electrifying your city affect the city's food supply system? - What changes have local and regional farmers made to accommodate alternative energy production? - How can farmers benefit from the switch to alternative forms of energy? - · How can electricity be generated from agricultural waste?

-Industry, Manufacturing, & Jobs
+Industry, Manufacturing, and Jobs

-- What drives the economy in your city (e.g., tourism, manufacturing, education, agriculture, sports, medicine, the arts)? - How has adapting to a risk related to climate change affected your city's economy?
-What trade-offs did your city or local industries make? - What innovative approaches and industry practices are being used to keep products or resources in use? - What types of jobs are available to your residents?
+- What drives the economy in your city (e.g., tourism, manufacturing, education, agriculture, sports, medicine, the arts)? - How has electrifying your city affected its economy?
+What new jobs or industries have come about since electrification or what jobs have been lost? - What trade-offs have there been as your city has weaned off fossil fuels? - · How has going 100% electric affected these sectors? - · What types of jobs are available to your reside

-Structures & Housing
+Structures and Housing

-- How has climate change impacted where your city's residents live, work, and go to school? - How have construction practices changed to achieve your city's climate change-related goal? - What materials are used in your city's buildings?
+- · Where do your residents live, work, and go to school? - Do individual homes generate their own electricity, or do they participate in a neighborhood grid? - How does your city manage energy storage and distribution to homes and other buildings? - What materials are used in your city's buildings?
 What makes them innovative?
 How are materials produced, used, and potentially reused?